ccoutant/dwarf-locations/024-revise-operations.md

 > A DWARF expression is encoded as a stream of operations, each
 > operation consisting of an opcode followed by zero or more literal
 > operands.
 The number of operands is implied by the opcode.
 An may
-> also recieve parameters from the stack and make use of information
+> also receive parameters from the stack and make use of information
 > from its evaluation context.
+>

-> *The description of the inputs of each operation will be as followes:
+> *The description of the inputs and each of each operation will be as
+> follows:
+>
 > DW_OP_name
 >   operands:
 >     first_operand [encoding type]
->     second_operand [encodeing type]
+>     second_operand [encoding type]
 >   stack parameters:
 >     T [expected types]: <optional> parameter1_name   # 4th entry on the stack
 >     Z [expected types]: <optional> parameter2_name   # 3rd entry on the stack
 >     Y [expected types]: <optional> parameter3_name  # 2nd entry on stack
 >     X [expected types]: <optional> parameter4_name   # top of stack
 >   stack output:
 >     X [resulting type]
 >

 > The top four elements of the stack are given the names X, Y, Z, T as
-> a matter of desciptive typographical convienence.
+> a matter of descriptive typographical convenience.
 In these
 > descriptions the stack is presented as growing down with the deepest
 > entry presented first.
 Unless otherwise stated, it is assumed that
-> all stack parameters are consumed by the operation amd all stack
+> all stack parameters are consumed by the operation and all stack
 > output is pushed onto the stack.*

 In Section 3.2 replace the operation descriptions as follows: